WebFiori/docs/ai-providers.md

 ## Self-Hosted and OpenAI-Compatible Endpoints

-Because `OpenAIClient` builds every request URL from its configurable `baseUrl`, you can point it at any OpenAI-compatible server — including a locally hosted open-source model (Ollama, LM Studio, vLLM, llama.cpp, LocalAI):
+Because `OpenAIClient` builds every request URL from its configurable `baseUrl`, you can point it at any OpenAI-compatible server.
+That includes a locally hosted open-source model (Ollama, LM Studio, vLLM, llama.cpp, LocalAI):

 ```php
 $client = new OpenAIClient(new OpenAIClientConfig(